naccrat/megan/thank-you.md

 permalink: "/success/"

 ---
-Thank you for contact me.
-I will get back to you soon.
+Thank you for your order.
+I will get back to you soon to arrange payment and to get your picture.